 It’s also worth using a hydrating shaving cream and following with an alcohol-free moisturiser if you have particularly dry skin.
 Look for products which contain aloe vera or shea butter for deep-hydration.
 Beware, some moisturisers can clog hair follicles, creating further ingrown hairs, so choose your products wisely.

-Our Pure Shave Shaving Cream has been designed to create a smooth shave and leave the skin nourished.
+Pure Shave Shaving Cream has been designed to create a smooth shave and leave the skin feeling soft supple and hydrated.
 Why not try it yourself and see the difference?
+Click HERE to shop now.